tabishfayyaz/notes-and-books/android-coroutines.md

     println("Main program ends: ${Thread.currentThread().name}")

-    //application does not wait for all coroutines to exit the process so we add a fake wait Thread.sleep(2000)
+    runBlocking { // Creates a coroutine that blocks the current main thread delay(2000) //application does not wait for all coroutines to exit process so we add a fake wait }
 }
 ```

+- `GlobalScope.launch()` is non-blocking in nature
+- `runBlocking()` blocks the thread in which it operates

 ![](https://github.com/tabishfayyaz/notes-and-books/blob/master/images/delay-vs-sleep.png)